kingb12/kingb12.github.io/_pages/about.md

 Previously, I was a software engineer at [Apptio](https://apptio.com), and before that a computational research intern at the [Institute for Systems Biology](https://isbscience.org/), where I helped develop methods for automatic metabolic reconstruction of microbes with [Prof. Nathan Price](https://isbscience.org/bio/nathan-price/).
 I also completed my BS in computer science at University of Washington.
-Outside of work and research I enjoy hiking, mountaineering, skiing and otherwwise being outdoors!
+Outside of work and research I enjoy hiking, mountaineering, skiing and otherwise being outdoors!